luisrodvillada/terraform/README.md

 Project Overview

-This project provisions a production-like AWS infrastructure using Terraform, focused on high availability, scalability, and cost optimization.
+This project provisions a production-like AWS infrastructure (development environment) using Terraform, focused on high availability, scalability, and cost optimization.

-The architecture serves a static web application stored in S3, delivered through EC2 instances behind an Application Load Balancer, managed by an Auto Scaling Group with Spot instances.
+The architecture serves a static web application stored in S3, delivered through EC2 instances behind an Application Load Balancer, managed by an Auto Scaling Group using Spot instances.

 All infrastructure is fully reproducible (terraform destroy → terraform apply) and validated end-to-end.